keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/disable-fid.png)

-## Deploy of a new Simplenode version and Load generation
+## Deploy of a new Simplenode version and generate User Traffic

 * To deploy the new artifact, we once again use the Keptn CLI to start the deployment process: